FabricioBattaglia/Moment-of-Muscle/README.md

 Mitchell Wise - Setup Firestore, so users can see other users data.
 (Complete).

-Will Hall - Organized final templates for project w/ extra xml files (Pending submission)
+Will Hall - Uploaded/revised final UI template into actual program

 Fabricio de Siqueira Battaglia -  Added profile picture functionality to profile page.